tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   presidents = [id.split('-')[1].split('.')[0] for id in ids]
   ```

-* Now that we have all the data about the most used adjectives in the inaugural addresses over time, we create a DataFrame and plot a line chart to analyze how U.S. presidents used them their speech visually.
+* Now that we have all the data about the most used adjectives in the inaugural addresses over time, we create a DataFrame and plot a line chart to analyze how US presidents used them in their speech visually.

   ```python
   # Set DataFrame data